georchestra/georchestra/config/README.md

  1. The purpose of this script is to allow maximum reuse of the default configuration files
  2. Allow a single configuration directory to be used for test, integration and production servers.

-The way that these scripts can satisfy these two purposes is by reading the base configuration file (be it in defaults, configuration or the basic project module) modifying it and saving it to the target/generated directory.
+The way that these scripts can satisfy these two purposes is by reading the base configuration file (be it in defaults, config or the basic project module) modifying it and saving it to the target/generated directory.

 Consider a couple of simple examples.

-Example 1 - Single Configuration multiple target servers:
+Example 1 - Single configuration - Multiple target servers:
 ---------------------------------------------------------

 Suppose the test server of a project had one public url and the production server had another.
 One might put the public url in the configuration's *shared.maven.filters* file and the GenerateConfig.groovy file will check the subTarget parameter and when the parameter is 'test' (or whatever value the developer chooses) the script will create a new *shared.maven.filters* in the target/generated (passed to script as the outputDir parameter).
-Since the *shared.maven.filters* in the target/generated directory has highest precedence it effective overrides the production value with the test server value.
+Since the *shared.maven.filters* in the target/generated directory has highest precedence it effectively overrides the production value with the test server value.

     class GenerateConfig {
       def generate(def project, def log, def ant, def basedirFile,